Register now: Best Builder Practices for Marketers & Designers

 The image below shows where in the Builder Figma plugin to map components.
 On the left are the Figma components and on the right, the detected code components.
 Note that you must be running Devtools to map components.

-For more detail, visit Mapping Figma Components with Visual Copilot.
+For more detail, visit Mapping Figma Components.

 The Builder Figma plugin with the Design System tab open and the area where you map components.